Excellencies, ladies and gentlemen, Chair,

 We are approaching the four-year mark since the adoption of the Addis Ababa Action Agenda.
 With several follow-up activities and events planned for this year, it is important to remind ourselves what is at stake.

-The report from the Inter-agency Task Force on Financing for Development (IATF) points to encouraging progress in certain areas.
+the IATF report points to encouraging progress in certain areas.
 However, significant financing gaps still far outweigh the signs of progress.
 Poverty continues to dominate the lives of billions of people.
 The only way to reach our ambitious goals is to take a comprehensive approach to development financing that goes far beyond traditional forms of development finance.

 First, trade is a prerequisite for development.
 The multilateral trading system is a global common good that we must protect and strengthen.
 We must not undermine the progress we have made.
 We must do all we can to support an open, rules-based and predictable multilateral trade system.